 Service and Support Animals and handlers may be relocated to a different university housing facility or an alternate office location when the presence of an animal conflicts with another resident’s or co-worker’s disability (e.g. severe allergies, phobias, etc).

 A decision may be appealed, in writing, within 15 business days of the date of the decision letter.
 Please see Grievance Procedure as published in The Learning Center Handbook (see Learning Center website).
 Appeals must state a specific reason for reconsideration.
 Decisions on appeal shall be final.

-Students: Written appeals must be submitted to the Executive Dean of Students.
+Students: Written appeals must be submitted to the Vice President of Student Development.